 The ‘Enterprise Identity Distributed Ledger Network’ (EIDLN) separates the ‘Enterprise Identity’ vetting and authentication process from the ‘TN right to use’ authorization.
 In doing so the enterprise has an ‘Enterprise Identity’ that is KYC vetted by any authorized vetting provider of the EIDLN.
 A KYC vetter can be the number assigner/delegator or any 3rd party authorized KYC vetting agency.
 Once the enterprise has a vetted ‘Enterprise Identity’, they can be assigned/delegated TNs from authorizing TNSPs or TNRs.
 All calls placed by an enterprise uses their ‘Enterprise Identity’ to prove their identity, which enables traceback to the real business entity placing the calls.

 By using DLT to record all authorizations of ‘Enterprise Identity’ and TN right to use, ensures that any change in permission is immediately available for anyone connected to the EIDLN to verify, ensuring a single source of truth.
-For example when a ‘TN right to use’ authorization is revoked, or an ‘Enterprise Identity’ is revoked, everyone connected to the EIDLN will know immediately.
+For example, when a ‘TN right to use’ authorization is revoked, or an ‘Enterprise Identity’ is revoked, everyone connected to the EIDLN will know immediately.

 Using DLT enables all data required to authenticate ‘Enterprise Identities‘ and ‘TN right to use’ credentials to be co-located within the OSP network, minimizing call validation latency.